NVIDIA/spark-rapids-tools/core/README.md

 ### Running tests

-The unit tests get run by default when building unless their are explicitly skipped with -DskipTests
+The unit tests are run by default when building unless their are explicitly skipped with `-DskipTests`

-To run an individual test the -Dsuites option can be specified:
+To run an individual test the `-Dsuites` option can be specified:

 ```bash
 mvn test -Dsuites=com.nvidia.spark.rapids.tool.qualification.QualificationSuite